 I’m Jonas Olson, founder of Pest Badger.
 I’ve been in the service industry for 17 years, and over the last five years, I’ve grown a pest control company from one location to 19 locations across six states, going into seven.
 I use this channel to document how I actually think about building service businesses, and what’s working for us.
 I wish my mentors had documented their journey, so I’m documenting mine for you.

+This is my complete playbook on how to start a pest control business, covering everything from licensing requirements and regulations to equipment, insurance, startup costs, and your first 100 customers.
 A lot of what I’m covering here comes straight from the framework in my book, Zip Code Kings, where I break down how to dominate local markets one neighborhood at a time.
 Let’s get into it.

 Table of Contents